-- Tourism is a key sector of Hartlepool's economy.
-This is reflected in the local Economic 3.4 Regeneration Strategy (2011-2021) which states that one of the five objectives is 'to boost the visitor economy'; both in terms of visitor numbers, and more significantly, visitor spend. - 3.5 There is excellent scope to expand and enhance the tourism and leisure offering within Hartlepool.
+- 3.4 Tourism is a key sector of Hartlepool's economy.
+This is reflected in the local Economic Regeneration Strategy (2011-2021) which states that one of the five objectives is 'to boost the visitor economy'; both in terms of visitor numbers, and more significantly, visitor spend. - 3.5 We believe there is excellent scope to expand and enhance the tourism and leisure offering within Hartlepool.
 The Town has a good critical mass of attractions relative to its size.
-Maritime and naval heritage is a key distinctive strength of the tourism offering.
+Its maritime and naval heritage is a key distinctive strength of the tourism offering.